Brunonascdev/besu-guild-sample/README.md

     {}
 ```

+### Deploying the Contract

-For deploying the contract first go to the contract folder:
+1. Navigate to the contract folder:

 ```bash
 cd Token_Contract/
 ```

-Install the libraries:
+2. Install the necessary dependencies:

 ```bash
 npm install
 ```

-Then run the deploy command:
+3. Deploy the contract:

 ```bash
 npm run deploy
 ```

-This command will use the hardhat library for deploying the contract.
+This will use the Hardhat library to deploy the contract to your running Besu network.

-## Interacting with the contract
+## Interacting with the Deployed Contract

 ### Pre-requisites

 - [Node.js](https://nodejs.org/en)

-The `Token_Client` folder is already prepared for interacting with the contract, so you only need to run the commands on the terminal.

-**Note: The Besu nodes needs to be up and running and the contract needs to be deployed for interacting with it.**
+Ensure that Node.js is installed, and the Besu network is running with the token contract already deployed.

+To interact with the contract, follow these steps:

-For interacting with the contract go to the contract client folder:
+1. Navigate to the client folder:

 ```bash
 cd Token_Client/
 ```

-Install the libraries:
+2. Install the necessary dependencies:

 ```bash
 npm install
 ```

+3. Verify the connection to the Besu network:

-Then run the `assetCode` command to check if the client is communicating with Besu correctly:
+Run the following command to check if the client is communicating correctly with Besu:

 ```bash
 npm run assetCode
 ```

-This command should return the assetCode used in the contract.
-If you did not change it, should return `GTK`.
+If successful, this command should return the asset code defined in the contract.
+For example, if unchanged, it should return `GTK`.

 ### Available commands:

-Get the asset name
+- Get the token name:

 ```bash
 npm run name
 ```

-Mint a specified amount of the token to the owner account
+- Mint a specified amount of tokens to the owner account:

 ```bash
 npm run mint <amount>
 ```

-Get the owner account balance
+- Check the owner account balance:

 ```bash
 npm run balance
 ```

+These commands allow you to interact with the deployed token contract, enabling token minting, querying balances, and more.

+This README provides a detailed guide on setting up a Hyperledger Besu network, deploying an ERC-20 token contract, and interacting with it using Node.js.
+Follow the steps carefully to ensure a successful setup and deployment process.